Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Semuliki National Park, Uganda

-This genus has been categorised into subgenus species groups (Hecq, 1997) and species on this page will be grouped accordingly.
+This genus has been classified into taxonomic subgenus species groups (Hecq, 1997) and species on this page will be grouped accordingly.
 Species from genus Euphaedra are again highly sensitive to forests with excellent canopy cover, consistently humid forest floor conditions and undegraded.
 There are three corrections from Forbes (2018), two changes to subspecies determination and a species that was misrecorded.
 The subspecies E. edwardsii langoueensis should read E. edwardsii edwardsii and E. medon inaequabilis should read E. medon fraudata.
 E. sardetta was wrongly recorded at Semuliki and has been removed from the newly updated total number of species recorded.

 Euphaedra medon (male, underside)

-Euphaedra medon (male, upperside colour intermediate)
+Euphaedra medon (males, upperside variation)

-Euphaedra medon (female, underside)
+Euphaedra medon (female, upper and underside)

 Euphaedra zaddachi (waiting on field images)